planetarysoftware/ISIS_TC/BasePolicies/CONTRIBUTING.md

 * Creates a transparent decision making process which makes it clear how contributors can be involved in decision making.

-This document is based on much prior art in the Node.js community, io.js, and the Node.js project.

 ## Vocabulary